 NOTE: This is not a complete guide to broadcast scripting, but it provides some hints on how to use language and construct a good narrative for a broadcast investigation.

 An intelligent text can make viewers see even a very conventional image or humdrum quote in a new light.
 On radio, the script written around the recorded quotes sets the context most powerfully.
 But on TV, pictures comprise about 85 percent of a story’s impact.
-A good text does not always compensate for boring pictures or quotes because the audience has not been ‘grabbed’ and will turn away.
+A good text does not always compensate for boring pictures or quotes because the audience will turn away.
 In both cases, you need to construct your story around the pictures or recorded quotes.
-This is called ‘writing for the ear’, ‘writing to pictures’, or ‘writing to sound’.
+This is called ‘writing for the ear’ or ‘writing to pictures’.

-Start with the ground report that you have captured in your camera.
+Start with the ground report that you have captured on your camera.
 Then use carefully selected words in your own commentary and transitions to: